unstoppabledomains/dev-docs/crypto-payments/troubleshooting-guide.md

 # Crypto Payments Troubleshooting Guide

-Here are some of the problems you may frequently encounter when integrating Crypto Payments with Unstoppable Domains and how to fix them.
+Here are some of the problems you may frequently encounter when integrating crypto payments with Unstoppable Domains and how to fix them.